mathias4833/botw_chest_manager/README.md

   - This will download the following packages: `oead`, `pyqt5`, `botw-save-editor`
 - Open the tool with `python3 main.py`
 - Set your paths in the Settings before trying to load any map.
 It will fail if it has no paths.
-  - the paths needed are the DLC folder and the save folder
+  - The paths needed are the DLC folder and the save folder
 - Restart the tool in order to apply newly settings

 ## Known issues